e-j-w/ChartOfNuclides/README.md

 ## Disclaimer

-Authors make no guarantee of the accuracy or completeness of the information provided.
+The author(s) make no guarantee of the accuracy or completeness of the information provided.
 As stated in the [license](COPYING.md), this program is provided without any warranty.
 Please file a bug report if you spot any inaccuracies (where the data reported by the program differs from the ENSDF data).

 ## Acknowledgements